data301-2021-winter1/class3A_test/Test.md

 4 there are this many cool things on this line.

 5 there are this many cool things on this line.
-Let's create a merge confilct!

 6 there are this many cool things on this line.